 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that excels in specificity and completeness, with a well-structured 'Use when...' clause containing numerous natural trigger terms.
-Its main weakness is its extremely broad scope—covering nearly the entire ML lifecycle from data preprocessing to production deployment to LLM systems—which could create overlap with more specialized skills in a large skill library.
-The description uses proper third-person voice throughout.
+This is a strong, well-structured skill description that clearly articulates specific capabilities and includes an explicit 'Use when...' clause with rich trigger terms.
+Its main weakness is its extremely broad scope, covering nearly the entire ML lifecycle from data preprocessing to production deployment to LLM systems, which could create overlap with more specialized skills in a large skill library.
+The description uses appropriate third-person voice throughout.

 | Dimension | Reasoning | Score |